steinbergmedia/halion-script-api/src/HALion-Script/pages/AlternateData-Table.md

 ## Description

-The alternations in the Alternation List of the Layer Alternate MIDI module are managed through a predefined table: the AlternateData table.
+The alternations in the Alternation List of the Layer Alternate MIDI module are managed via a predefined table: the AlternateData table.
 This table can be obtained by making a call to [getParameter](./getParameter.md) with ``"AlternateData"`` as parameter.
 The alternations are referenced by their index.
-Each alternate has the fields ``.keyswitch`` and ``.layer``.
+Each alternation has the fields ``.keyswitch`` and ``.layer``.
 You can change the values, but the structure of this table must remain unaltered.
 The values are set by making a call to [setParameter](./setParameter.md).
 See the example below for more details.

 **Available in:** Controller.